-The fibre used in the manufacture of the stock of the printed version comes from well-managed forests, controlled sources and recycled wood or fibre.
+The fibre used in the manufacture of $% \left\{ 1,2,\ldots ,n\right\}$ the stock of the printed version comes from well-managed forests, controlled sources and recycled wood or fibre.

-WHY INVEST WITH HYDRO ONE LIMITED
+WHY INVEST WITH HYDRO ONE LIMITED?

-Investing in Hydro One offers a unique opportunity to participat in the transformation of a premiu large-scale utility.
-We offer a strong investment grade balance sheet, predictable multi-year growth with strong cash flows ar an attractive dividend.
-Our high accomplished management tear is taking the opportunity to transf the organization into a commerci oriented, performance-driven cu focused on improving productivi and customer service.
+Investing in Hydro One offers a unique opportunity to participate in the transformation of a premium large-scale utility.
+We offer a strong investment grade balance sheet, predictable multi-year growth with strong cash flows and an attractive dividend.
+Our highly accomplished management team is taking the opportunity to transform the organization into a commercially oriented, performance-driven culture focused on improving productivity and customer service.